w3c/wai-intro-wcag/content/wcag3-intro.md

 * And specific questions in [WCAG 3.0 FPWD Review Guidance](@@).

 It will take some time to understand the proposed new structure and conformance model in this  WCAG 3 draft.
-* If you are interested in helping shape WCAG 3, we encourage you to spend time reviewing this draft and submit comments by @@.
+* If you are interested in helping shape WCAG 3, we encourage you to spend time reviewing this draft and submit comments 21@@ January 2021.
 * If you want to wait until WCAG 3 is more polished and stable to start learning it, you can read later drafts in 2021.

 Later drafts of WCAG 3 will have most of the accessibility requirements (“success criteria”) from WCAG 2 and will have additional accessibility requirements, including some from <abbr title="Authoring Tool Accessibility Guidelines">[ATAG](https://www.w3.org/WAI/standards-guidelines/atag/)</abbr> and <abbr title="User Agent Accessibility Guidelines">[UAAG](https://www.w3.org/TR/UAAG20/)</abbr>.